 Upon alert, security personnel will receive a notification with the link to corresponding session recording.
 If the session is still ongoing, then it can be viewed live, and if malicious activity is detected, a user can be blocked immediately.
 For high-risk actions, you can configure automatic user and/or process blocking once the corresponding alert is fired.

 Apart from allowing to manually block users, Ekran System also can monitor and optionally automatically block any USB connected devices.
 This allows you to protect your infrastructure from mass storages and infected USB drives.

 Ekran System has a number of built-in reports that can be both scheduled and generated manually, allowing you to prove compliance and quickly assess the effectiveness of your insider threat program.

 Gathered data is also a great asset for investigation and analysis.
 Ekran System allows you to export any part of the recording in a fully protected and encrypted format that guarantees that said data hasn’t been tampered with.
 This data can be used as evidence in an official investigation.
 Internal Management tool log also guarantees that there was no tampering with data from system administrators.

-Ekran System is aimed at helping companies of any size with insider threat detection, as well as employee and subcontractor monitoring.
-Flexible licensing and support for free database make small deployment especially cost-effective, while large companies will undoubtedly find robust feature set, including high availability, database archiving, and automatic agent updates to be more than enough to cover their needs.
+Ekran System is aimed at helping companies with insider threat detection, as well as employee and subcontractor monitoring.
+Flexible licensing and support for free database make deployment easily scalable.
+Large companies will undoubtedly find robust feature set, including high availability, database archiving, and automatic agent updates to be more than enough to cover their needs.